evgenyneu/JsonSwiftson/README.md

 ### Example

-The following is an example of serializing JSON text into a `Person` structure with JsonSwiftson library.
+The following is an example of mapping a JSON text into a Swift `Person` structure.

 ```Swift
 struct Person {